CelesteOri/483-MTG/README.md

         1 Ashcloud Phoenix
         ...

-- When prompted, type in the full file name of the decklist (for example, "Omnath.txt")
+- When prompted, type in the full file name of the decklist (for example, "Krenko, Mob Boss.txt").
+DO NOT PUT THE ABSOLUTE PATH, ONLY THE FILE NAME.
 - Follow prompts as necessary